-- If you’re renting, remember that you will probably have to pay a deposit along with your first month’s rent.
+- If you’re renting a house, remember that you will probably have to pay a deposit along with your first month’s rent.
 (In some cases, you’ll have to pay your last month’s rent upfront as well.)

-- If you’re buying a home, determine what repairs need to be made, both short- and long-term.
+- If you’re buying a home, make a home inspection checklist to determine what repairs need to be made, both short- and long-term.
 Anything involving wiring or structural issues will probably have to be done right away; landscaping can probably wait much longer.

 - Add up the cost of utilities like electricity, gas, oil, and water.
 Research local options for phone, cable, and internet service, as these can vary greatly between different states and cities.

-- If you’re moving to another state and you own a vehicle, you’ll probably have to obtain a new driver’s license and vehicle registration.
+- Moving can impact your insurance.
+If you’re moving to another state and you own a vehicle, you’ll probably have to obtain a new driver’s license and vehicle registration.
 Find out how soon after your move this needs to get done.
-Also research other vehicle-related expenses like inspections.
+Also, research other vehicle-related expenses like inspections.